themcwilly/themcwilly.github.io/README.md

 ## ProcessFlow
 * Devloped by: Brett McWilliams
 * ProcessFlow is an add-on to the existing OSH(http://opensensorhub.org/page/homepage) architecture that attempts to visualize process chains currently existing in XML format.
-This will be and adjuvant to the XML editor(~LINK~)
+This will be and adjuvant to the XML editor(http://opensensorhub.github.io/sensorml-editor/SensorMLEditor.html)

 ## Credited Libraries
 * jointjs (http://jointjs.com)